How to Become an Acute Care Nurse Practitioner

 - If you already have a master’s degree in nursing, you may be able to prepare for ACNP certification with a 1-year post-master’s program.

-- Once you have completed your nursing school training, you must become certified by your State Board of Nursing or receive a national certification from an agency such as the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
+- Once you have completed your nursing school training, you must become certified by your State Board of Nursing or receive a national certification from an agency such as the American Nurses Credentialing Center or the American Association of Nurse Practitioners.

 The current health care crisis in the US has resulted in a particular need for acute care specialists, in spite of a decrease in the number of facilities providing such care.
 That’s because more patients are uninsured or under-insured.
 Unable to pay for preventative or ongoing medical care, these patients are more likely to turn to emergency rooms and other acute care settings.
 ACNPs are therefore in tremendous demand in these settings, particularly because they can provide lower-cost primary care than physicians.